-The Directorate of Environment was established with the reorganization of the Ministry of Environment and Sustainable Development (MEDD) in 2022, although it existed previously as the Directorate of Environment and Sustainable Development (DEDD) in 2014 and the Directorate of Territory Planning and Environment (DATE) in 2000.
-The Directorate of Environment is responsible for developing and implementing the government's environmental policies.
-Its tasks include coordinating with other relevant ministries to promote government action on environmental management, protecting natural resources, and preventing pollution and environmental damage.
-The Directorate also conducts impact studies, monitors environmental conditions, and improves living standards in urban and rural areas.
+The Ministry of Environment and Sustainable Development (MEDD) was reorganized in 2022, creating the Directorate of Environment.
+It had previously existed as the Directorate of Environment and Sustainable Development (DEDD) in 2014 and the Directorate of Territory Planning and Environment (DATE) in 2000.
+The government's environmental policies are developed and carried out by the Directorate of Environment.
+Its responsibilities include working in coordination with other relevant ministries to advance government action on environmental management, safeguard natural resources, and stop pollution and environmental harm.
+Additionally, the Directorate enhances living standards in both urban and rural regions, monitors environmental conditions, and conducts impact assessments.
 Additionally, it integrates environmental considerations into development programs and implements projects that support environmental protection.
 The Directorate collaborates with NGOs, national associations, and local communities to encourage environmental cooperation.
 The Directorate of Environment is composed of four sub-directorates: